-Correction: The third and fourth paragraphs of Appendix B are modified as follows (bold text indicating corrected text):
+Correction: The third and fourth paragraphs of Appendix B are modified as follows (bold text indicating corrected text for erratum issued July 5, 2023, and italicized bold text indicating corrected text for erratum issued October 4, 2023):

-"Sampling, whether for pre-existing tree canopy cover or for shrub cover, must achieve a standard error that is +/- 10 percent or less of the estimate of percent cover for either the presence (tree or shrub) or absence (non-tree or non-shrub) category.
-For example, if percent tree canopy cover is estimated as 35 percent, with a corresponding non-tree cover estimate of 65 percent, sampling may be halted once a standard error of either 3.5 percent for the tree cover category or 6.5 percent for the non-tree cover category is achieved.
+"Sampling, whether for pre-existing tree canopy cover or for shrub cover, must meet each of the following three criteria:

+- Achieve a standard error that is +/- 10 percent or less of the estimate of percent cover for either the presence (tree or shrub) or absence (non-tree or non-shrub) category.
+For example, if percent tree canopy cover is estimated as 35 percent, with a corresponding non-tree cover estimate of 65 percent, sampling may be halted once a standard error of either 3.5 percent for the tree cover category or 6.5 percent for the non-tree cover category is achieved. - Assign a minimum of 10 points to each category.
+For example, if points are being classified as either "tree" or "non-tree," then the analysis must continue until at least 10 points have been classified as "tree" and 10 as "non-tree." - Analyze a minimum of 100 sample points in total.

 The methodology presented below is based on the use of i-Tree Canopy, which does not directly allow for the selection of specific imagery dates.
 As such, the analysis should be performed using i-Tree Canopy's instructions for comparing results to historical imagery, with imagery from other sources and from appropriate dates for the analysis used.
 To properly use imagery outside of the i-Tree Canopy interface, the project proponent should estimate the number of sample points required to achieve the target standard error of +/- 10 percent of the estimated percent cover for either the presence or absence category.
-Alternatively, sample points may be added in i-Tree Canopy until the target standard error is achieved based on the provided imagery; however, a comparison of the points initially sampled in i-Tree Canopy to the appropriate historical remote imagery may result in the need to add more sample points to properly achieve the target standard error."
+Alternatively, sample points may be added in i-Tree Canopy until the target standard error is achieved based on the provided imagery (in addition to having at least 10 sample points per category and 100 total sample points); however, a comparison of the points initially sampled in i-Tree Canopy to the appropriate historical remote imagery may result in the need to add more sample points to properly achieve the target standard error."